headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

 components:
   - isPostit: false
     isRightImage: false
-    isTwoColumns: false
+    isTwoColumns: true
     type: image-copy-component
-    title: What we believe
+    title: We believe in creating value
     text: >-
       Headforwards believes clients get the greatest business value when Agile development teams are empowered to make their own decisions.
-  - isPostit: false
-    isRightImage: false
-    isTwoColumns: false
-    type: image-copy-component
-    title: We believe in creating value
-    text: >-

       Clients look to Headforwards to develop software that creates value.
 In a rapidly changing business environment, what constitutes value might change from one week to the next.